thx/RAP/README.md

 `RAP` is a web interfaces management system, can generate mock data based on structured interface documents.

-So-called "Interface Document" defined the format and details of web requests.
+The so-called "Interface Document" defined format and details of web requests.

 Structure of the doc:
 `project` => `module` => `page` => `request` => `parameter` [=> `parameter`]